How do I share or export my course: Share Link, iFrame, LTI, and SCORM

 Share a link to a course

-On any course, navigate to the course page and click the share icon, then Share the link.
+On any course, click the Share button to open the Share panel, then select Share the link.

 Copy a course iFrame

 Embedding your Coursebox course on other websites lets you share learning content seamlessly without asking learners to log into multiple platforms.
-Whether you're adding it to your company intranet, a WordPress site, or an LMS, the share feature gives you an iframe code that can be pasted anywhere HTML is supported.
+Whether you're adding it to your company intranet, a WordPress site, or an LMS, the Share panel gives you an iframe code that can be pasted anywhere HTML is supported.

-- On any course, navigate to the course page and click the share icon > copy the iframe to copy the code.
+On any course, click the Share button to open the Share panel, then Copy the iframe to copy the code.

 Share a course to LMS — LTI